-This collection contains Charles Cotton Kimball's bound manuscript notebooks about lectures at Union Theological Seminary from 1859 – 1862.
-The volumes include: Dr. Edward Robin's lectures on Old Testament and New Testament history, Dr. R.D.
+This collection contains Charles Cotton Kimball's bound manuscript notebooks detailing lectures at Union Theological Seminary from 1859 – 1862.
+The volumes describe Dr. Edward Robinson's lectures on Old Testament and New Testament history, Dr. R.D.
 Hitchcock's lectures on Church History, Dr. H.B.
 Smith's lectures on Systematic Theology and the Trinity, and Dr. T.H.
-Skinner's lectures on the Church and Pastoral Theology as well as Dr. Hitchcock's recommended book list for a clergyman's library.
+Skinner's lectures on the Church and Pastoral Theology,and also include Dr. Hitchcock's recommended book list for a clergyman's library.

 Using the Collection

-Item description, UTS: Charles Cotton Kimball Papers, box #, and folder #, The Burke Library at Union Theological Seminary, Columbia University in the City of New York
+Item description, UTS1: Charles Cotton Kimball papers, 1859-1862, box #, and folder #, The Burke Library at Union Theological Seminary, Columbia University in the City of New York.

 About the Finding Aid / Processing Information